Are Biodegradable Plastics Good For The Environment?

 Conventional Plastic

 Conventional plastics are made from petroleum-based products derived from oil.
-They will either take hundreds of years to break down.
+They will take hundreds of years to break down.
 Or, in the worst case, never decompose.
+Some – like PET plastic bottles – are recyclable and can be made into new products easily.
+Other types of plastic, like synthetic clothing made from plastic isn’t so easy to recycle, so ends up in landfill

 Biodegradable Plastics

-Biodegradable plastics are made from conventional petroleum-based plastics, but also contain chemical additives.
+Biodegradable plastics are made from conventional petroleum-based plastics but also contain chemical additives.
 These additives cause the plastic to break down more rapidly when exposed to air and light.
-However, it could take anywhere between 2-5 years to break down, if not longer.
+However, it could take anywhere between 2-5 years to break down, if not longer, and only in very particular conditions.

 The other type of biodegradable plastic is known as bioplastic.
-Bioplastics tend to be made from plant biomass, such as corn starch, sugar cane, or wheat.
-They should either completely and rapidly break down naturally or be compostable.
+Bioplastics tend to be made from plant biomass, such as corn starch, sugar cane, or wheat, and include plastics such as PLA.
+These types of plastics are compostable, but only in industrial composting facilities.
+This means they cannot be composted at home or in your kerbside collection bin.

 If that isn’t enough of a headache for you, with bioplastics you also have the added headache of how the plant material that was used to create the bioplastic was grown.
 Concerns include the use of GM crops and the use of valuable farmland that could be used to grow food crops.